emilyhoughkovacs/emilyhoughkovacs.github.io/_posts/2022-06-26-t-tests-and-more.md

 ## 2. Paired T-Test

 Sometimes, the two datasets you want to compare are _paired_.
 An example of this might be students' test scores at the beginning and end of a course.
-Since the same student is taking the first and last exam, the data are paired along the axis of studehts.
+Since the same student is taking the first and last exam, the data are paired along the axis of students.
 This is because there may be some variation in one how student performs from another.
 To handle this, you would take the difference of the two values and use that as your test statistic.
 Since we now have only one value for the test statistic, the difference, the degrees of freedom is now $n_{diff} - 1$.

 As an alternative to using scipy, Chapman introduces the `pingouin` package.
 This package provides a ttest function which can be used as follows to perform a paired t-test: